The customer is king - or queen, if you will. We all know this, but many of us forget it when it comes to creating and executing strategy.

 My top three tips for stronger customer focus are therefore quite simple:

-• First: Involve your customers, start gathering knowledge - and keep doing it.
-Assess what your customers' needs are today and two to three years ahead.
+- Firstly, involve your customers, start gathering knowledge - and keep doing it.
+Assess what your customers need today and two to three years from now.
 What parameters do they base their choices on - and what would they do if they were sitting in your chair?
-I've seen a number of business leaders exclaim: "We can't involve customers that much."
-Yes, you can - and customers are more than happy to help.
-After all, customers benefit from your company becoming even better.
+I've seen a lot of business leaders exclaim: "We can't involve customers that much."
+Yes, it is possible - and customers are more than happy to help.
+After all, your customers benefit from your company becoming even better.

-• Second, map your company's customer segments based on size, types, margins, revenue, loyalty and product types.
+- Secondly, map out your customer segments based on size, types, margins, revenue, loyalty and product types.
 Do customers demand standard products, customized products or specialized products?
 It can be tempting to make assumptions here.
 But take the time to gather and use data.
 Basing your future on assumptions is often like peeing your pants in freezing temperatures.

-• Third: Kill your darlings.
-If no or very few customers see the value in your unique product, it's not the customers who are wrong or have a problem.
+- Third: Kill your darlings.
+If no or very few customers see the value in your otherwise unique product, it's not the customers who are wrong or have a problem.
 It's you!
 It makes better business sense to adjust or discontinue a product than to waste time and money on stubbornness.
-It can be difficult because it might be the company's spiritual lifeblood at stake.
+It can be difficult because it may be the spiritual lifeblood of the company that's at stake.
 But that's what it takes.
-Because remember, it's your customers who will determine the future of your business.
+Because remember, it's your customers who will determine whether your business exists in the future.

-This column was published in Jyllands-Posten business and FINANCE on February 20, 2024.
+This column is published in Jyllands-Posten Business and FINANCE on February 20, 2024.

 We cover all the different aspects well.